RafaySystems/getstarted/tools/k8sinsights/readme.md

 bash k8s-insights.sh CLUSTER_NAME

+---

-# What does the discovery script do?
+# How does this work?

 ## Step 1